oxcompsoc/learntocode/session2/README.md

 print("The sum of the first " + str(n) + " natural numbers is " + str(sum))
 ```

 A common pitfall is to forget to increment.
-Here is how we **don't** calculate the sum of the first n natrual numbers:
+Here is how we **don't** calculate the sum of the first n natural numbers:

 ```python
 n = int(input("Please enter a number: "))